 CIHR’s mandate is to “excel, according to internationally accepted standards of scientific excellence, in the creation of new knowledge and its translation into improved health for Canadians, more effective health services and products and a strengthened Canadian health care system.”

-CIHR was created to transform health research in Canada by:
+CIHR was designed to respond to the evolving needs for health research and seeks to transform health research in Canada by:

-- funding more research on targeted priority areas;
+- funding both investigator-initiated research as well as research on targeted priority areas;

-- focusing on knowledge translation, so that the results of research are transformed into policies, practices, procedures, products and services.
+- focusing on knowledge translation that facilitates the application of the results of research and their transformation into new policies, practices, procedures, products and services.

 Supplemental content (right column)